reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - Special thanks to @guitardedhero, @foxtrot47, and all people that helped and tested my modules.

-- You can cheat/kang my works, but please give a credit @reiryuki.
+- Free to cheat/kang my works, but please give a credit @reiryuki.

 ## Download
 - Link bellow at "Releases".